The Crack-Up

-The Crack-Up (1945) is a collection of essays by American author F. Scott Fitzgerald.
-It includes previously unpublished letters and notes, along with the three essays Fitzgerald originally wrote for Esquire magazine, which were first published in 1936.
-After Fitzgerald's death in 1940, Edmund Wilson compiled and edited this anthology, first published by New Directions in 1945.
+The Crack-Up is a 1945 posthumous collection of essays by American author F. Scott Fitzgerald.
+It includes three essays Fitzgerald originally wrote for Esquire which were first published in 1936, including the title essay, along with previously unpublished letters and notes.
+After Fitzgerald's death in 1940, Edmund Wilson compiled and edited them into an anthology that was subsequently published by New Directions in 1945.

-The main essay starts "Of course all life is a process of breaking down ...." which gives something of the tone of the piece.